michaelrsweet/pappl/EMBEDDED.md

 the `f_printer` module in order to get a new configuration of the `q_len` parameter applied.

-The following kernel patch applies cleanly to 4.19 through 5.11 and has been submitted to (and approved by) the Linux USB kernel developers for inclusion in Linux kernel 5.12.
-You'll need to use this patch if you want to use PAPPL to provide a USB printer interface to your project.
+The following kernel patch applies cleanly to 4.19 through 5.11, was submitted to (and approved by) the Linux USB kernel developers, and is included in Linux kernel 5.12 and later.
+You'll need to use this patch if you want to use PAPPL to provide a USB printer interface to your project with an version of Linux kernel prior to 5.12.

 ```
 diff --git a/drivers/usb/gadget/function/f_printer.c b/drivers/usb/gadget/function/f_printer.c